How to generate page specific class names in a WordPress template, making it easy to extend your code and keep it DRY.

 At work we use WordPress to run our main website.
 We’ve built a child theme that includes lots of custom templates so we can build non–standard of pages.

 If you build a new page you’ll get some default styling.
-The hero image caption has a corporate purple background (#642D91) and is positioned in the bottom left of its containing div.
-The page title is centred and inherits the default heading font-weight.
+The hero image caption has a corporate purple background (

 Static and dynamic class names in WordPress templates

 We want our template to spit out HTML with a static, default set of class names and something dynamically generated that’s unique to the page.

 figcaption classes on the Summer Reading Challenge page for an example: